 It is thought that histamines play a role in this condition and they get especially active in the heat.
 As you get older, your histamine levels can increase too.
 So I always make sure to take my antihistamines the day before and day of a hike (which I take for seasonal allergies)

 Staying hydrated is important no matter what, but water is especially critical for maintaining your internal cooling system.
 I try to drink 2-3 liters on long hot hikes.

 Typically, I try to have an electrolyte drink at least one day before and a couple on the day of a big hot hike.
 Yesterday I tried a new electrolyte supplement that was recommended to me, but I didn’t feel a noticeable a difference.
 I’ll try it again, but taking a pill every hour or two was kind of hard to remember to do vs just drinking a flavored drink.

 I noticed a couple of years ago that wearing compression socks as a recovery seemed to help my rash dissipate quicker.
-I shifted to wearing compression socks while hiking and I believe they have lessened the severity (except for yesterday – what the heck?!) and also help with leg fatigue.
-I might play around with getting compression sleeves and lighter ankle socks instead of a full compression sock to get some air in the area and make it easier to access my feet if I need to address a blister (compression socks are kind of hard to get on and off quickly).
+I shifted to wearing compression socks or sleeves while hiking and I believe they have lessened the severity (except for yesterday – what the heck?!) and also help with leg fatigue.
+Wearing compression sleeves and lighter ankle socks instead of a full compression sock allows easier to access to feet if I need to address a blister (compression socks are kind of hard to get on and off quickly).
 Check out this two part foot care post to read more about how I care for my feet on and off the trail to prevent blisters and injury.

 Unfortunately, none of the strategies I have listed above have resulted in a total cure, but they have seemed to help me a little.